elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 <v-clicks>

-- Runs Spring app on FaaS
+- Runs your function as a Spring App

+- Spring Boot Features

 - Adaptable to Environments

-- Spring Boot Features

 </v-clicks>

 <!--
 - 2 mins
 - Runs Spring app on FaaS: Enables you to Run you function as a Spring app.
+- Spring Boot Features: You get dependency injection, config, and metrics even in FaaS.
 - Adaptable: Supports running locally or on cloud.
-- Spring Boot Features: You get dependency injection, config, and metrics even in FaaS.

-- Call AWS and Azure health check
 -->

 ---